SchrodingerZhu/area-exam-survey/writing/thesis.typ

 = Introduction
 In recent years, proof assistants have surged in popularity across both academic and industrial domains.
 Computer scientists begin to use proof assistants to verify realistic software systems as exemplified by @Leroy-Compcert-CACM @composable-verification.
 Simultaneously, mathematicians are beginning to seriously integrate computer-aided proofs into their workflows @terence_tao_lean_tour @Fermat_last_theorem.
 Such trend leads to serious considerations for the design and implementation of high-performance functional programming languages.

+An emerging challenge lies in efficiently managing memory resources for functional languages.
+Essentially, the memory management policy must address rapid allocations and deallocations to enhance memory reuse and locality.
+In a general context, global allocators strive to adapt to these patterns by establishing various levels of free lists, as discussed in @locality-alloc @leijen2019mimalloc @snmalloc.
+Functional programming, distinguished by its inherent immutability, requires even more frequent memory reuse to accommodate its specific needs.

+The memory resources of functional languages are typically managed by garbage collectors.
+Depending on different user scenarios, various implementations may configure their collection algorithms with distinct characteristics, as evidenced by the diverse approaches in @haskell, @ocaml, @ocaml-pm, @erlang-1, and @erlang-2.
+Despite these differences, these advanced collection algorithms universally adopt generational approaches, underscoring the significance of locality and efficient memory reuse in frequently accessed (hot) regions.

 == Problem
 #rect(
   width: 100%,